hturnbull93/bank-py/README.md

 In `test/account_feature_test.py` wrote a feature test similar to the above acceptance criteria, using freezegun to mock the date.
 Red.

+To help solve the feature test I think I should implement `Transaction`s.

+### Transactions

+- [ ] 4.1

+> As a Customer,
+> So I know when each transaction happened,
+> I want transactions on my statement to have the date

+In `test/transaction_test.py` wrote a test for the `display` method of the `Transaction` class to return a string with the formatted date in the first column.
+Red.

+_freezetime here is used when importing Transaction, as the time is applied at the time of import to the class (not sure why, but it works)._

+In `lib/transaction.py`:

+- `Transaction`'s

 <!-- links -->